Ocean-Data-Lab/ooipy/docs/getting_started.md

 ## Compute PSDs and Spectrograms
 The {py:class}`ooipy.hydrophone.basic.HydrophoneData` data object, which is a wrapper for the {py:class}`obspy.core.trace.Trace` provides methods to compute Power Spectral Densities, and Spectrograms.
 The spectrograms are actually multiple power-spectral density estimates as a function of time, instead of a typical short-time fourier transform, such as {py:func}`scipy.signal.stft`.

-The OOI hydrophones often have colocated instruments that can corrupt tha ambient sound measurements.
+The OOI hydrophones often have colocated instruments that can corrupt than ambient sound measurements.
 We've found that the welch method with median averaging {footcite}`schwock2021e` gives the best result for power spectral density estimates, and is what has been used for much research on spectral levels with OOI hydrophones {footcite}`ragland2022, schwock2021d, schwock2021b`

 ### Calibration
 ooipy also handles calibration of the hydrophones.
 The low-frequency hydrophones were calibrated before their deployment in 2014, and have not been calibrated since.
 The calibration information for the low frequency hydrophones can be found on the [IRIS website](http://ds.iris.edu/mda/OO/).